 How we raise puppies

-Until Avidog’s demise, we were Avidog Associate Breeders.
-Whilst Avidog no longer exists, we continue to implement all the Avidog protocols.
+Until Avidog’s sad demise, we were Avidog Associate Breeders.
+Whilst Avidog no longer exists, we continue to implement all Avidog protocols and we are fortunate to be able to reach out to Dr Gayle Watkins for advice.

 Days 0 - 16